-- 5.1 Events are reserved for Formula 3 cars as defined in the current FIA Technical Regulations. - 5.2 Each Event will have the status of an international restricted competition. - 5.3 The Event shall include all practice sessions and races. - 5.4 There will be two or three races at each Event. - 5.5 The length of all races, from the start signal referred to in Article 37.9 to the chequered flag, shall normally not exceed 35 minutes.
-However, should 35 minutes elapse before the scheduled race distance is completed, the leader will be shown the chequered flag when he crosses the control line (the Line) at the end of the lap during which the 35 minute period ended.

-However, should the race be suspended (see Article 40) the length of the suspension will, where the Event timetable can accommodate it, be added to this period up to a maximum total race time of 35 minutes.

-- 5.6 The maximum number of Events in the Championship is 12, and the minimum is 8. - 5.7 The final list of Events will be published by the FIA before 1 January each year. - 5.8 An Event which is cancelled with less than three months written notice to the FIA will not be considered for inclusion in the following year's Championship unless the FIA judges the cancellation to have been due to force majeure. - 5.9 An Event may be cancelled if fewer than 12 cars are available for it.
+- 5.1 Events are reserved for Formula 3 cars as defined in the current FIA Technical Regulations. - 5.2 Each Event will have the status of an international restricted competition. - 5.3 The Event shall include all practice sessions and races. - 5.4 There will be two or three races at each Event. - 5.5 The length of all races, from the start signal referred to in Article 37.9 to the chequered flag, will be 33 minutes plus one lap.
+However, should the race be suspended (see Article 41) the length of the suspension will, where the Event timetable can accommodate it, be added to this period up to a maximum total race time of 33 minutes plus one lap. - 5.6 The maximum number of Events in the Championship is 12, and the minimum is 8. - 5.7 The final list of Events will be published by the FIA before 1st January of the year in question. - 5.8 An Event which is cancelled with less than three months written notice to the FIA will not be considered for inclusion in the following year's Championship unless the FIA judges the cancellation to have been due to force majeure. - 5.9 An Event may be cancelled if fewer than 12 cars are available for it.